Sir Henry Wilson, 1st Baronet: World commitments

-Wilson wanted to concentrate troops in Britain, Ireland, India and Egypt – rather than what he saw as excessive commitments to the Rhine and in Mesopotamia, Persia and Palestine, later writing (11 August 1921) that interfering in other countries followed by having to make "peace" was "like buggery: once you take to it, you cannot stop".
-However, Keith Jeffery argues that he failed to realise that the granting of self-government to Ireland and Egypt was also necessary, such concession keeping Egypt (like Iraq to a certain extent) pro-British for another generation.

-Wilson favoured limited involvement in the Russian Civil War – temporary deployment of troops to Murmansk and Archangel.
-He agreed with Lloyd George that Churchill's desire to wage active war on Bolshevik Russia was unwise and impractical.
-Wilson told Churchill that he was "tired of constantly nursing children (the White forces) who resolutely refuse to grow up".
+Wilson wanted to concentrate troops in Britain, Ireland, India and Egypt – rather than what he saw as excessive commitments to the Rhine and in Iraq, Persia and Palestine.
+He favoured limited involvement in the Russian Civil War, agreeing with Lloyd George that Churchill's desire to wage active war on Bolshevik Russia was unwise and impractical.
 Rawlinson was sent out in August 1919 to supervise British withdrawal.

-An entire British division had occupied Batum on the Black Sea supervising German and Turkish withdrawal.
+An entire British division had occupied Batumi on the Black Sea supervising German and Turkish withdrawal.
 Wilson thought the Caucasus "a hornet's [sic] nest" and wrote a paper which Churchill circulated to the Cabinet (3 May 1919) urging retreat from non-vital parts of the world.
 At the end of August 1919 the British withdrew from Baku on the Caspian.
-In February 1920 Wilson persuaded the Cabinet to withdraw the remaining 3 battalions from Batum, but the Foreign Secretary Curzon had the decision reversed on his return from holiday, although to Curzon's fury (he thought it "abuse of authority") Wilson gave the local commander permission to withdraw if necessary.
-After a British garrison at Enzeli (on the Persian Caspian coast) was taken prisoner by Bolshevik forces on 19 May 1920, Lloyd George finally insisted on abandonment of Batum early in June 1920.
+In February 1920 Wilson persuaded the Cabinet to withdraw the remaining 3 battalions from Batumi, but the Foreign Secretary Curzon had the decision reversed on his return from holiday, although to Curzon's fury Wilson gave the local commander George Milne permission to withdraw if necessary.
+After a British garrison at Enzeli (on the Persian Caspian coast) was taken prisoner by Bolshevik forces on 19 May 1920, Lloyd George finally insisted on abandonment of Batumi early in June 1920.
 Churchill and Wilson opposed Curzon's aspirations for a permanent British presence in Persia, and financial retrenchment forced a British withdrawal in the spring of 1921.